Denver Slip and Fall Attorneys

 - Don't apologize for falling or discuss your fall or injuries with anyone at the scene, at least no more than it takes to get help.
 You may come across as though you blame yourself for the fall.

 - If you noticed that someone witnessed your fall, ask for their name and phone number.

 - Ask a witness to contact the property owner so you can notify them of your injury.

 - Give the property owner only your basic contact information.
 Don't provide statements they may later quote inaccurately or out of context.
 Insurance adjusters also misinterpret what injured people say or they look for inconsistencies in their version of the event.

 - When you're feeling better, return to the scene and take additional photos in the area where you fell.
 If the property owner repaired or changed the condition that caused your fall, that's a sign that they recognized it as a hazard.

-- Before the property owner's insurance adjuster calls, contact the Tenge Law Firm, LLC attorneys for a free slip and fall consultation.
+- Before the property owner's insurance adjuster calls, contact the Tenge Law Firm, LLC for a free slip and fall consultation.

 A landowner must keep their premises safe.
 It's a basic duty outlined by Colorado Revised Statutes.
 That sounds like a simple obligation, but it's more complicated than it seems.
 As the term landowner is broadly defined, other entities often share a property owner's legal duties: